chef/chef-web-docs/content/reusable/md/cookbook_file_specificity.md

-If the `apache2_module_conf_generate.pl` file was located in the cookbook directory under `files/host-foo.example.com/`, the specified file(s) would only be copied to the machine with the domain name foo.example.com.
+If the `apache2_module_conf_generate.pl` file was located in the cookbook directory under `files/host-foo.example.com/`, the specified files would only be copied to the machine with the domain name foo.example.com.

 <!-- markdownlint-disable-file MD036 -->